nagro2/Project-Euler-solutions/README.md

 # Project-Euler-solutions
 Solutions to Project Euler problems

-The first set of problems were assigned by the Odin Project
+Problems 1 - 3 were assigned by the Odin Project